bodrick/awesome/TOPICS.md

 *   [ionic-team/stencil](https://github.com/ionic-team/stencil) - A toolchain for building scalable, enterprise-ready component systems on top of TypeScript and Web Component standards.
 Stencil components can be distributed natively to React, Angular, Vue, and traditional web developers from a single, framework-agnostic codebase.
 *   [ionic-team/ionic-framework](https://github.com/ionic-team/ionic-framework) - A powerful cross-platform UI toolkit for building native-quality iOS, Android, and Progressive Web Apps with HTML, CSS, and JavaScript.
-*   [NativeScript/NativeScript](https://github.com/NativeScript/NativeScript) - ⚡ Empowering JavaScript with native platform APIs. ✨ Best of all worlds (TypeScript, Swift, Objective C, Kotlin, Java).
-Use what you love ❤️ Angular, Capacitor, Ionic, React, Solid, Svelte, Vue with: SwiftUI, Jetpack Compose, Flutter and you name it compatible.

 ## ssr